-No credit rating risk: Because you are not borrowing or repaying any money to the bank, there is no danger of your credit rating being affected.
+No credit rating risk: Because you're not borrowing or repaying any money to the bank, there is no danger of your credit rating being affected.
 This also implies that your credit history will have no effect on your application for a debit card.

-No extra fee for ATM withdrawals: While you can use your credit card to withdraw money from an ATM, because it is technically a 'loan' from the bank, you will have to pay interest on the cash withdrawal.
-On the other hand, since your money on the debit card is treated like cash, you don't have to pay an extra fee while withdrawing money from your own bank's ATM.
+No extra fee for ATM withdrawals: While you can use your credit card to withdraw money from an ATM because it's technically a 'loan' from the bank, you'll be charged interest on the cash withdrawal.
+On the other hand, since your money on the debit card is treated like cash, you won't have to pay an extra fee while withdrawing money from your own bank's ATM.

-Security: Carrying a debit card instead of a stash of cash in your wallet is much safer because in case you were to lose it, you would be protected from the bank's anti fraud policy and you can get the card blocked from further transactions.
+Security: Carrying a debit card instead of a stash of cash in your wallet is generally much safer because if you were to lose your wallet, you would be protected under your bank's anti-fraud policy and could get the card blocked from further transactions.

-Cash back and rewards: While the rewards programs for debit cards are not usually as extensive as those for credit cards, with the growing use of debit cards, many providers have started offering cashback options and rewards such as special offers on home entertainment products or special offers on movie tickets.
+Cashback and rewards: While the rewards programs for debit cards aren't usually as extensive as those for credit card rewards programs, with the growing use of debit cards, many providers have started offering cashback options and rewards, such as special offers on home entertainment products or movie tickets.
 Check with your bank about any such schemes applicable to your debit card.

-Tap and Go: Both Visa and Mastercard offer contactless payments also known as PayPass or payWave.
-This really means that when you are making a purchase of less than $100, you don't need to swipe your card or enter a pin.
-You can just tap or hover your debit card over the machine and your payment is complete.
-You will know if your transaction was successful through an illuminated light or a confirmation message on the display screen.
-It's really as simple as that.
+Tap and Go: Both Visa and Mastercard offer contactless payments, also known as PayPass or payWave.
+This means that when you make a purchase of less than $100, you don't need to swipe your card or enter your pin.
+You can just tap or hover your debit card over the machine to complete your payment.
+You'll know if your transaction was successful through an illuminated light or a confirmation message on the display screen.
+It's really that simple.

-A debit card is directly linked to your bank account, and uses the money available in the account.
-That is why you would first need to apply for an everyday transaction account.
-These days, when you apply for an account you would automatically get a debit card as well.
+A debit card is directly linked to your bank account and uses the money available in the account.
+So first you'd need to apply for an everyday transaction account.
+These days, when you apply for an account you automatically receive a debit card as well.
 If you already have an account but not a debit card, you can visit a local branch or call your bank to apply for a card.
-Generally, to be eligible for a debit card, you have to be at least 16 years of age, and have an Australian residential address.
+Generally, to be eligible for a debit card, you have to be at least 16 years of age and have an Australian residential address.